I was born and raised in Minnesota, but moved to colorful Colorado in 2017!

 It was during these years when I took my first psychology course.
 I was interested in understanding people’s behaviors and reasoning.
 But, while starting to learn about how and why people’s puzzles can make so much sense, my greatest lesson was learning the deep love I have for people.
 I realized how much compassion I have for those who feel like the puzzle never really fit for them, and the significant passion I have for helping people experience the understanding and acceptance that they deserve.

 That initial psychology course inspired me to pursue a full Bachelor’s degree in Psychology and Communication Studies.
 Based on my personal connections with divorce and non-traditional relationships, I found myself gravitating towards exploration of how people design their own family structures that work for them, regardless of societal influences, individual family histories, and stigmas.
-My interest in relationships of all kinds led me to currently be working towards a Master’s in Marriage and Family Therapy at Regis University in Denver, Colorado.
+My interest in relationships of all kinds led me to earn my Master’s in Marriage and Family Therapy at Regis University in Denver, Colorado.

 For fun, I love to read, hike (when the snow permits it!), sing in the shower, play with my big saint Bernard dog, experiment with recipes, and try new things with loved ones!
 If people are willing to go out of their comfort-zone, I’m always willing to meet them where they are at!
 Let’s get comfortable with the uncomfortable!
 I know it will be a fun time (or an experience to remember).

 I understand that therapy can be intimidating at times and you can feel out of your element at moments.
 I have the highest admiration for people’s willingness and courage to share information and feel vulnerable with me.
 Not everyone can allow themselves to do that.
 That’s courageous!

 Although I have only shared a little about myself, I hope this bio allowed you to start to get a sense of who I am and how much admiration I have for all people!
 If you decide to reach out, I look forward to hearing your story and supporting you in your journey to your other side.